ClimbedApps/Rhyme-IT/privacy-policy.md

 Any name, voice recording, or profile label you enter for a child or family member is stored only on your own device, under your control, and can be deleted at any time from within the app.

-*[Placeholder: state your specific compliance position here once reviewed — e.g. "This app is designed to comply with the Google Play Families Policy and, for U.S. users, the Children's Online Privacy Protection Act (COPPA)."
-Don't publish a compliance claim you haven't actually had reviewed.]*

 ## In-app purchases

 Rhyme-IT offers an optional full-version purchase (a monthly subscription or a one-time lifetime purchase) to unlock the complete rhyme library and additional features.
 All payments are handled entirely by **Google Play Billing** — Rhyme-IT never sees or stores your payment card details, billing address, or other payment information.
 Google's handling of that transaction is governed by the [Google Play Terms of Service](https://play.google.com/about/play-terms/) and [Google's Privacy Policy](https://policies.google.com/privacy), not this policy.